Spadikam: Plot

-Thomas Chacko, known by his alias "Aadu Thoma", is a well-known quarry owner and a gangster, who is the undefeated champion in his confrontations and leads his life on his own terms.
+Thomas alias "Aadu Thoma", is a well-known quarry owner and a gangster, who is the undefeated champion in his confrontations and leads his life on his own terms.
 He is the estranged son of a retired school headmaster C.P.
 Chacko alias "Kaduva Chacko" who is also a recipient of the President's medal award in mathematics.
-Thoma is a blemish on respectable Chacko's reputation, and both never get along.
+Thoma is a blemish on respectable Chacko's reputation and both never get along.
 His mother Mary and sister Jancy are always left to choose sides between the two of them while Chacko's brother Manimala Vakkachan supports Thoma.

 In the flashback, unlike his father, Thoma wasn't interested in mathematics, but excelled in mechanical and electronic gadgetry.
 He builds an AM radio receiver inside a soap case, at a time when phonographs were a fad.
 Thoma's talent astonishes others, whereas his father is dismissive.
 He always compares his son to Balu, the best student in the class adding to his pressure.
 He expects Thoma to be a mathematician like him and forces his teacher Ravunni to fail him on the notion that only low grades will provoke him to study harder.
 When Thoma discovers this, he becomes outraged and burns the answer sheet in front of Ravunni and runs away from the village after stabbing Balu's right hand with a compass in anger and sorrow.
 Fourteen years later, Thoma returns as a changed man, no longer a prodigy.
 He has become a quarry owner, lorry driver and a gangster.
 His father still despises him and professes to love his sister more, who lived up to his expectations.

 Pookoya, a local baron, is the newly made enemy of Thoma, along with his sub-inspector friend, Kuttikkadan for supporting Pookoya's daughter's relationship with a penniless teacher.
 Thoma's relationship with a prostitute gets revealed when the police shame him publicly and Jancy's wedding almost fails, further angering his father.
 This forces him to rat out his son to the police on a later occasion, surprising even Kuttikadan with the act.
 The relationship between the two further declines after this incident, whereby entering into a fit of rage, Thoma cuts off the sleeves of his Chacko's shirts.
 Chacko then repaints his Thoma's lorry with the word, Chekuthan (devil) and plants a coconut tree in front of their house, naming it after Thoma, to insult him.
 But later, Thoma himself intervenes and restores Jancy's marriage alliance.